-Two additional areas of emphasis in Thrive MSP 2040 are important for consideration in transit service design, the special features of Areas of Concentrated Poverty, Areas of Concentrated Poverty where at least 50% of residents are people of color, and Job Concentrations.
+Two additional areas of emphasis in Thrive MSP 2040 are important for consideration in transit service design, the special features of Areas of Concentrated Poverty and Job Concentrations.
 Residents of Areas of Concentrated Poverty must overcome a legacy of private disinvestment to access the opportunity of the region.
 In transit, this often means considering higher levels of service, better amenities, or unique service types focused on providing better access to jobs or education.
 These areas are also highly correlated with limited household access to a private vehicle.
 Job Concentrations have good potential to be served with transit because of their density and level of activity.
 Many of these concentrations will need to adapt and continue adding density and diversifying land uses to be truly transit-oriented.
 This will need to be coordinated with continued investments in transit access to these areas as well as better transit facilities.